 The skills required to succeed in this course include:

 The development of high-order reading skills, research skills, analytical skills, organisational skills and the skills associated with framing, sustaining and communicating a coherent argument.
-It also further develops understanding of media as an industry and the business and career opportunities within a range of media industries.
+Skills in creativity in combination with an engagement in media.